brorb/710-wiki/Content/Concepts/TRUTH.zip.md

-A .zip file created by [[INDI]] that was featured in [[LEAKED_1.mp4]], supposedly a "weapon against older technology", or in other words, most likely a type of dangerous computer virus or secretive information.
+A .zip file created by [[INDI]] that was featured in [[LEAKED_1.mp4]], supposedly a "weapon against older technology", or in other words, most likely a type of dangerous computer virus or some kind of top secret information.